Evolutionary Variational Inequalities on the Hellinger-Kantorovich and Spherical Hellinger-Kantorovich spaces: Density bounds for the MM scheme

-If this is true then we can construct a new measure $\mu^{t,s}_{1}$ with unit mass, but with less density at $\bfT(\A)$ and more density at $\B,$ resulting in a lower value in the minimizing scheme than $\mu_{1}.$ This will violate the assumption that $\mu_1$ is a minimizer.
+Based on this, we can then construct a new measure $\mu^{t,s}_{1}$ with unit mass, but with lower density in $\bfT(\A)$ and higher density in $\B$, resulting in a lower value in the minimizing scheme than $\mu_{1}.$ This will contradict the assumption that $\mu_1$ is a minimizer.